rotators/Fo1in2/Tools/ModdersPack/scripting/hookscripts.md

 __NOTE:__ FID has following format: `0x0ABBCDDD`, where: `A` - object type, `BB` - animation code (always 0 in this case), `C` - weapon code, `DDD` - FRM index in LST file.

 ```
-int     arg0 - the vanilla FID calculated by the engine according to critter base FID and armor/weapon being used
+int     arg0 - The vanilla FID calculated by the engine according to critter base FID and armor/weapon being used
-int     arg1 - the modified FID calculated by the internal sfall code (like Hero Appearance Mod)
+int     arg1 - The modified FID calculated by the internal sfall code (like Hero Appearance Mod)

-int     ret0 - overrides the calculated FID with provided value
+int     ret0 - Overrides the calculated FID with provided value
 ```

 -------------------------------------------